Bubbenhall Wood & Meadow

 Before your visit

 Print off this simple map to help you navigate your way around.

 How to get here

 Off the A445, follow Paget's Lane and turn right at the fork.
 The car park is 200m along the lane, on the right.
 Please take care along the narrow lane and follow the signs.
 Please respect our neighbours and ensure you do not block passing places, gateways or turn on their driveways.
 There is a small members’ car park which is locked and can be used by members who should have the members combination code.
 Please note the postcode will take you towards Bubbenhall Village.
 Please refer to the directions above.

-The Heritage Lottery Fund, WREN’s FCC Biodiversity Action Fund and the Banister Charitable Trust provided generous grants towards this purchase.
+The National Lottery Heritage Fund, WREN’s FCC Biodiversity Action Fund and the Banister Charitable Trust provided generous grants towards this purchase.
 We would also like to thank the families of the people who have left gifts in their wills for the purchase of new nature reserves.
 In addition, we thank our many generous supporters who made donations allowing us to buy this wonderful wood and meadow.